 Weekend Snack Bags for Children in Need

 Did you know that hundreds of kids in Fairfax County go home from school on Friday knowing that their next meal will not be until they return to school Monday morning?
-NVHC Change is helping to fight food insecurity and fill hungry tummies through the Forest Edge Elementary School Weekend Snack Bag program.
+NVHC Change is helping to fight food insecurity and fill hungry tummies through the Weekend Snack Bag program for Forest Edge Elementary School and Clearview Elementary School.
 Twice a month, NVHC Change volunteers donate food and pack 225 gallon sized bags with healthy snacks to send home with children in need, right here in Reston.
-The needs at Forest Edge continue to rise and we need more helpers to coordinate this effort.
+The needs at these elementary schools continue to rise and we need more helpers to coordinate this effort.
 We have had incredible support from all of you with donating food and packing bags, but we need more people “behind the scenes” helping with gathering food we need to purchase, getting the word out to the congregation, picking up bins from the school and more.
-The other need that we have right now is for more money.
-Every month we spend approximately $1,000 to purchase all the food for the TAMID students to participate in this project, but OUR FUNDS ARE RUNNING LOW!
-We are looking for fundraising ideas.
+We are seeking food donations ALL year long.
+Please help to support this effort by bringing in as many food donations as you can give.
+If you have any questions please contact Alison.

 Please help to support this effort as well by sending your child in each week to Kehilat Limmud, and/or midweek Hebrew or TAMID with as many food donations as you can give.
 Below find a list of what the students donate (the school will let you know which grades are donating each item).

-boxes of raisins
+- boxes of raisins

-individual fruit cups or individual applesauce cups or packets
+- individual fruit cups or individual applesauce cups or packets

-individual popcorn bags and individual packets of instant oatmeal
+- individual popcorn bags and individual packets of instant oatmeal

-granola bars and gallon size ziploc bags
+- granola bars and gallon size ziploc bags

-canned tuna, salmon, or chicken (no food with beef, pork, or gelatin)
+- canned tuna, salmon, or chicken (no food with beef, pork, or gelatin)

-individual trail mix bags and milk boxes
+- individual trail mix bags and milk boxes

-individual self-serve mac n cheese cups and peanut butter or cheese and cracker packs
+- individual self-serve mac n cheese cups and peanut butter or cheese and cracker packs

-Mentoring Program at Forest Edge Elementary School
+Mentoring Program at Local Elementary Schools

 What is expected of you?